hwipl/nuqql/README.md

 ## Setup

-The basic setup of nuqql consists of installing a back-end (purpled) and adding your instant messaging accounts to it.
+The basic setup of nuqql consists of installing a backend (purpled and/or nuqql-slixmppd) and adding your instant messaging accounts to it.

-### Installing purpled
+### Installing backends

+You can use purpled, nuqql-slixmppd, or both to connect to different chat networks.

+#### purpled

-nuqql needs purpled to connect to chat networks.
+nuqql can use purpled to connect to multiple chat networks.
 If you have not done already, install purpled with the following steps:

 * Download [purpled](https://github.com/hwipl/purpled)
 * Build and install purpled with: